ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 -------------------------------------

 There are what I call the *orators*.
-During the past decade, I have seen an influx of conferences, seminars, and symposia about «Technology», «Trends», etc. What’s egregious is that the main people talking about those topics know nothing about those things.
+During the past decade, I have seen an influx of conferences, seminars, and symposia about _Technology_, _Trends_, etc. What’s egregious is that the main people talking about those topics know nothing about those things.
 I somehow always find myself in uncomfortable situations wherein I ask the expert, directly, questions about what they presented, sometimes during the presentation, more often, after.
 I thought that politicians are good at dodging